jonrau1/ElectricEye/README.md

 - Outputs to AWS Security Hub, AWS DocumentDB, JSON, CSV, HTML Reports, Slack (via Slack App Bots), MongoDB, Amazon SQS, PostgreSQL, Amazon Simple Queue Service (SQS), and [**FireMon Cloud Defense**](https://www.firemon.com/introducing-disruptops/).

 ElectricEye's core concept is the **Auditor** which are sets of Python scripts that run **Checks** per Service dedicated to a specific SaaS vendor or public cloud service provider called an **Assessment Target**.
 You can run an entire Assessment Target, a specific Auditor, or a specific Check within an Auditor.
-After ElectricEye is done with evaluations, it supports over a dozen types of **Outputs** ranging from an HTML executive report to AWS DocumentDB clusters.
-ElectricEye also uses other tools such as Shodan, `detect-secrets`, and NMAP for carrying out its Checks.
-While mainly a security tool, ElectricEye can be used for Cloud Asset Management use cases such as discovery and inventory and has Checks aligned to several best-practice regimes that cover resiliency, recovery, performance optimization, monitoring, as well as several 100 security checks against your cloud infrastructure and identities.
+After ElectricEye is done with evaluations, it supports over a dozen types of **Outputs** ranging from an HTML executive report to AWS DocumentDB clusters - you can run multiple Outputs as you see fit.

+ElectricEye also uses utilizes other tools such as [Shodan](https://www.shodan.io/), [`detect-secrets`](https://pypi.org/project/detect-secrets/), [VirusTotal](https://www.virustotal.com/gui/home/upload), and [NMAP](https://nmap.org/) for carrying out its Checks and enriching their findings.

 1. First, clone this repository and install the requirements using `pip3`: `pip3 install -r requirements.txt`.